tochman/reQuest_api/README.md

 ```
 {
+  offer:  {
-  offer:  id: 4,
+    id: 4,
-  message: "here is the message",
+    message: "I want to help you",
     helper_id: 2,
     request_id: 3,
-  status: "accepted",
+    status: "pending", (OR "declined", OR "accepted",)
-  message: 'Your offer has been accepted'
+    message: "Your offer is pending" (OR "Your offer has been accepted" OR "Your offer has been declined")
   }
-{
-  offer: id: 4,
-  message: "here is the message",
-  helper_id: 2,
-  request_id: 3,
-  status: "accepted",
-  message: 'Your offer has been declined'
 }

-  { offer: <offer items>,
-  message: 'Your offer is pending' }
 ```